zookzook/elixir-mongodb-driver/README.md

 ## Copyright and License

 Copyright 2015 Eric Meadows-Jönsson and Justin Wood \
-Copyright 2019 - 2022 Michael Maier
+Copyright 2019 - present Michael Maier

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.